 13.1 Under new banking regulations (referred to as MiFID II) which took effect from 1 January 2018, all local authorities are classified as retail counterparties and will have to consider whether to opt up to professional status.
-This authority has met the criteria of opting up to professional status, enabling it to continue to invest in accordance with its Investment Strategy.
+Rochford has elected to opt up to professional status where appropriate, enabling it to continue to invest in accordance with its Investment Strategy.